Penang Hill: History

 Captain Francis Light, founder of the colony in Penang, first plotted a horse track from the Penang Botanic Gardens waterfall up to the top of the hill in 1788.
 He cleared an area in order to grow strawberries, and it therefore became known as Strawberry Hill.

 The official name of Penang Hill however was Flagstaff Hill, which is still reflected in its name in Malay, Bukit Bendera (literally "Flag Hill").
 The name was a reference to the flagstaff outside "Bel Retiro", which was the residence of the Governor of Penang built by Francis Light c.
 1789.
 The area is, however, widely known as Penang Hill which is, in fact, a collective term covering a number of hills, and the other names such as Flagstaff Hill and Strawberry Hill are still used for specific peaks in the area.
 The hill became a cool retreat for the British colonists from the heat of the lowlands and threat of malaria, and many bungalows were built on the summit of Penang Hill for government servants and army officials.
 A convalescent bungalow was built in 1803.

 One of the earliest buildings on Strawberry Hill was a house built by David Brown on land given by Francis Light.
 Australian historian Marcus Langdon, however, believes Strawberry Hill house was built by William Edward Phillips, who was also the owner of Suffolk House, and not David Brown.
-The house however burnt down and it was rebuilt in the 19th century, and it was being used as a restaurant as of 2012.
-The post office was first opened in 1894, and a hotel, the Crag Hotel, owned by the Sarkies Brothers, was established in 1895 and sold in the 1920s; operational until it was closed in World War II.
+The house, however, burnt down and it was rebuilt in the 19th century, later used as a restaurant as of 2012.
+The post office was first opened in 1894, and a hotel, the Crag Hotel, owned by the Sarkies Brothers, was established in 1895 but sold in the 1920s; it was operational until it was closed during World War II.
 The building became a boarding school The International School of Penang (Uplands) from 1955 till 1977.
 The first police station was built in 1929, and the building is still standing here on the same site.